lNikol/Graphs/README.md

-Graphs and stuff like that

  Graphs are an important data structure used in computer science.
 The task is to load graphs and determine the following parameters:

     the degree sequence;
     the number of components;